JoshuaMekala/535_VR/README.md

     Skybox shaders
       - Renders the 360 livestream into a video that can then be displayed to the VR user.
     Vive Tracker Utility
       - Allows the user to utilize the vive trackers, and place VR objects on the tracker.
+    C#
+      - Language utilized for the Unity environment.
 **Team Members responsibilities**:

 Josh (Video setup and Capture Lead):